Hironsan/anago/README.md

 ```

 ## Data and Word Vectors
-The data must be in the following format(tsv).
+Training data takes a tsv format.
-We provide an example in train.txt:
+The following text is an example of training data:

 ```
 EU	B-ORG